Positivity on simple $G$-varieties: Introduction

 This question has been studied in several situations.
 An affirmative answer is given when $E$ is a torus-equivariant vector bundle, either on a toric variety (see \cite[Theorem 2.1]{HMP}) or on a generalized flag variety (see \cite{bhn}).
 A related question was studied for equivariant vector bundles on wonderful compactifications in \cite{BKN}, for Bott-Samelson-Demazure-Hansen varieties or wonderful compactifications of a symmetric varieties of minimal rank in \cite{bhks}, and for $G$-Bott-Samelson-Demazure-Hansen varieties in \cite{B-P}.

-Let $G$ be a connected semisimple algebraic group.
-Let $B$ be a Borel subgroup of $G$ containing a maximal torus $T$.
-We consider a projective variety $X$ together with an action of a semisimple algebraic group $G$ having a unique closed orbit, which is called {\it simple $G$-projective variety}.
-These varieties include generalized flag varieties, toric varieties, wonderful compactifications of symmetric spaces, and simple spherical varieties.

-In this article, we explore a similar question concerning ampleness, for normal simple $G$-projective varieties, as discussed above.
+In this article, we explore a related question concerning ampleness for nonsingular simple $G$-projective varieties, as discussed above, and prove the following result:

-\begin{theorem} Let $X$ be a normal simple $G$-projective variety.
-Let $E$ be a $B$-equivariant vector bundle on $X$.
+\begin{theorem} Let $X$ be a nonsingular simple $G$-projective variety, and let $E$ be a $B$-equivariant vector bundle on $X$.
 Then $E$ is ample if and only if its restriction to every $B$-stable closed curve $C$ on $X$ is ample. \end{theorem}

-Any normal simple $G$-projective variety $X$ has a unique $B$-fixed point, namely $x^-$, called {\it sink} of $X$ (for precise notation see \cite{brion}).
-As an application of Theorem \ref{theorem: nef}, we compute the Seshadri constant of any $B$-equivariant nef vector bundle on $X$. \\

-Seshadri constants of a nef line bundle were defined by Demailly \cite{Dem}, motivated by the Seshadri's criteria for ampleness of a line bundle to measures the local positivity of $L$ at a point $x$.
+We then shift our attention to Seshadri constants for nef vector bundles and line bundles on simple $G$-projective variety.
+Seshadri constants of a nef line bundle were defined by Demailly \cite{Dem}, motivated by the Seshadri's criterion for ampleness of a line bundle to measures the local positivity of $L$ at a point $x$.
 It is defined as follows:

-\begin{definition}[Seshadri constant at a point] Let $X$ be a projective variety of dimension $n$ and $L$ be a nef line bundle on $X$.
+\begin{definition}[Seshadri constant at a point] Let $X$ be a projective variety and $L$ be a nef line bundle on $X$.
 For $x\in X$, we define:

 \end{definition} where infimum is running over all reduced and irreducible curves $C$ in $X$ passing through $x$.
 When the variety is clear from the context, we will write $\varepsilon(L;x)$ instead of $\varepsilon(X, L;x)$.
 Equivalently, Seshadri constant of $L$ at a point $x \in X$ can also be easily seen to be equal to: